Foreign Interests in Sponsored Projects

 - Answering “yes” to the question on the R&R Other Project Information Form asking, “Does this project involve activities outside of the United States or partnerships with international collaborators?”

 Financial resources should be disclosed even if they relate to work that is performed outside of a researcher’s appointment period.
-For example, if a "B" contract faculty member spends two months at an international institution during the summer conducting research under a foreign award, that activity should be disclosed.
+For example, if a B contract faculty member spends two months at an international institution during the summer conducting research under a foreign award, that activity should be disclosed.

-Principal Investigators (PIs) should review all pending proposals and active awards to ensure that all foreign components have been disclosed.
+PIs should review all pending proposals and active awards to ensure that all foreign components have been disclosed.
 If a PI identifies an omission or error in a previously submitted proposal, the PI should contact their Sponsored Projects Pre-Award Research Administrator to make a correction.